Almost every modern business relies on software tools to optimize business operations and provide a smooth customer experience.

 The core of Sprout’s business model is to quantify social data so that it’s easier to utilize platforms and leverage ROI.
 This drive is what makes Sprout more than a publishing and scheduling platform.

-Teams using Sprout can uncover trends and actionable insights, streamline social engagement through a unified inbox, and use the data gathered on social to guide strategic decisions made by the company.
+Teams using Sprout can uncover trends and actionable insights, streamline social engagement through a unified inbox, and use the data gathered on social media to guide strategic decisions made by the company.

 With Sprout, companies have the opportunity to overcome these hurdles and build stronger customer relationships through every stage of the sales process.